Want to listen to radio on your Linux Desktop? Here are some popular internet radio players you can try in 2021.

 The player comes with a list of radio player out-of-the-box.
 You can add your own stations, or edit the indicator menu with its own ‘Bookmark Editor’.

-The development of the software is however a little lag behind.
-The binary package so far supports up to Ubuntu 20.04, Fedora 31.
+The development of the software is however a little bit lag behind.
+The newest Linux distributions may not be supported via the official packages.

 If you get more internet radio player applications, feel free to leave a comment here.